emmagraham/STAT540-UBC.github.io/assignments.md

 You all have a private repository in STAT540-UBC organization account, i.e., the repo `zz_your-name_STAT540_2015` .
 We assume that

-* Youâve already installed Git and (probably) a Git client.
+* You've already installed Git and (probably) a Git client.
-* You can use command line Git and/or your Git client â perhaps even RStudio! â to push, pull, etc. to/from GitHub.
+* You can use command line Git and/or your Git client and perhaps even RStudio to push, pull, etc. to/from GitHub.
 * All your work is nicely organized in *this* repository.
 Your repository needs to include a clear top-level `README.md` that contains links to your work.
 This is the presentation of your repository and it helps others to find your work and contributions!

 * **IMPORTANT NOTE**: use the repository within the organization assigned to you to submit all your course work (i.e., the repo `zz_your-name_STAT540_2015`).
 Do not use branches or other repositories.